nicksento/tensorflow-image-recognition/README.md

 # tensorflow-image-recognition
-A basic image recognition algorithm using tensorflow
+A basic image recognition algorithm using tensorflow.